Share this Article

 • Now’s the time to request a moving date with your old and new buildings, say the experts at FlatRate Moving.
+Many buildings have black out dates and times for moving, so be sure to ask your management company.

-• Begin researching moving companies (you can compare mover reviews and prices at Unpakt.com)
+• Begin researching moving companies (you can compare mover reviews and prices at Unpakt.com).

 • Make an inventory of the items in your home and decide what you won’t be taking with you, then contact various charities and marketplace venues (Craigslist, eBay, the local second hand store) to pinpoint where you can unload your goods.
+Remember that in order for a company to give you an accurate estimate of the cost, you'll have to know which of big items and furniture you're moving.

 • Book your mover.
 The earlier you book and the more flexible your moving date, the better your quote will be, say the pros at Unpakt.